JasonLSC/GS-Codec-Studio/README.md

 ```

 2.Compile video codec:
+You can just use our pre-compiled executables under the path `examples/helper/HM-18.0`.

-We have placed the source code of [HM-18.0](https://vcgit.hhi.fraunhofer.de/jvet/HM/-/tree/HM-18.0?ref_type=tags) under the path `examples/helper/HM-18.0`.
+Or you also can place the source code of [HM-18.0](https://vcgit.hhi.fraunhofer.de/jvet/HM/-/tree/HM-18.0?ref_type=tags) under the path `examples/helper/HM-18.0`.
 Then you just need to compile it:

 ```
 cd examples/helper/HM-18.0